Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-Perched in the Alsatian Jura, a stone’s throw from the village of Leymen and Switzerland, Landskron Castle dominates the entire valley.
-It was transformed into a garrison according to the plans of Vauban (1689), burned and bombed in 1817, and finally classified as a Historic Monument in 1923.
-One can discover a dungeon from the 13th century, towers, and finally the remains of the chapel and the well.
-Visiting the ruins of this castle offers a pleasant moment of walking in the greenery.
+Perched in the Alsatian Jura, a stone’s throw from the village of Leymen and Switzerland, Landskron Castle overlooks the entire valley.
+It was converted into a garrison based on plans by Vauban (1689), burned and bombed in 1817, and finally listed as a Historic Monument in 1923.
+You can explore a 13th-century keep, towers, and the remains of the chapel and the well.
+Visiting the ruins of this castle makes for a pleasant moment for a walk in the green.

-Point of attention for cyclists, the climb to the castle is really steep, and even with the electric assistance of the bikes, Mathilde and I really struggled!
+A note for cyclists: the climb up to the castle is really steep, and even with the electric assistance of our bikes, Mathilde and I really struggled!
 So, to make this climb without electric bikes, you really need to be well-trained!

-Ruins of Landskron Castle overlooking a lush green forest near Mulhouse.
+Ruins of Landskron Castle overlooking a lush forest near Mulhouse.

 Landskron Castle

-Access: After the station, take Rue du Landskron, follow it to the intersection with Rue Annexe Tannwald where you must turn left and head towards Landskron
+Access: After the train station, take Rue du Landskron, follow it until the intersection with Rue Annexe Tannwald where you must turn left and head up towards the Landskron.

-The great tip: the ruins of the castle are freely and openly accessible for a visit
+The good deal: the castle ruins are freely and openly accessible for visits.

 _

-This peasant museum was created by a priest in the 60s who collected items from the inhabitants with the idea of showing the rural world that was disappearing.
-The museum is housed in a house dating from the 16th century, which was a former inn and horse relay.
-Do not hesitate to make a small stop for a dive into the rural authenticity of the region.
+This peasant museum was created in the 60s by a priest who collected items from the inhabitants with the goal of showing the rural world that was disappearing.
+The museum is housed in a 16th-century house, which used to be an old inn and a horse post.
+Don’t hesitate to make a small stop for a dive into the rural authenticity of the region.

-Flowery facade of restaurant Le Caveau near bikes for the 3 Countries Loop.
+Flowered facade of Le Caveau restaurant near bikes for the 3 Countries Loop.

 Oltingue Peasant Museum